amr0exe/Jed/README.md

 # add the string in .env file
 # start and stop easily with docker
 docker start my-postgres

+npx prisma migrate dev #to deploye prisma migations to your database
 ```
 4. For starting the project:
 ```